 What if I'd like to register more than one group?

-If you plan to register more than one group, please contact us.
+If you plan to register more than one group, you must contact us directly.
 Our registration system can only handle one email associated with each group leader.
 PCS staff will help you create a custom registration.
-Call us at 419-874-0727 or email us at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+Call us at 419-874-0727 or email This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 What is the Remote Kickoff option for Clean Your Streams?

-Starting in 2020, some volunteers wanted to clean-up and record data on their own, outside of an official kickoff on Clean Your Streams Day.
-If you want to be a Remote Virtual volunteer, pick your own stream-side site to clean, and complete a clean-up at your convenience any time between September 17 and September 24.
+Starting in 2020, some volunteers wanted to clean-up and record data on their own, outside of the larger kickoffs on Clean Your Streams Day.
+We have continued to offer our Remote Kickoff option since then.
+To participate in a remote clean-up, register for Clean Your Streams and select the Remote Kickoff option.
+You'll receive full instructions in your confirmation email, but the short version is: pick your own waterway site to clean, and complete a clean-up at your convenience any time between September 23 and September 30.
 Record your data using Partners for Clean Streams’ Clean Swell app.
-Remote Virtual Clean-Up volunteers are still welcome to attend the Clean Your Streams volunteer appreciation picnic on the afternoon of September 25.
+Remote volunteers are still welcome to attend the Clean Your Streams volunteer appreciation picnic on the afternoon of September 30.

 What is a data card?